ilifu/ilifu_user_docs/docs/about/acknowledgement.md

 This work made use of the Inter-University Institute for Data Intensive Astronomy (IDIA) visualization lab https://vislab.idia.ac.za.
 IDIA is a partnership of the University of Cape Town, the University of Pretoria and the University of the Western Cape.

+This work made use of the iDaVIE-v (immersive Data Visualisation Interactive Explorer for volumetric rendering) software (DOI – 10.5281/zenodo.4614116 – https://idavie.readthedocs.io).

+This work made use of the CARTA (Cube Analysis and Rendering Tool for Astronomy) software (DOI 10.5281/zenodo.3377984 –  https://cartavis.github.io).

 ## Use of CARTA software

 This work made use of the CARTA (Cube Analysis and Rendering Tool for Astronomy) software (DOI 10.5281/zenodo.3377984 - https://cartavis.github.io).